pwall567/date-output/README.md

 When outputting fractional seconds, the functions will output 3, 6 or 9 decimal places as necessary (but not any other number of places), following the example of the `toString()` functions of the standard classes.

+Also following the lead of the standard classes, the fractional part (and the decimal point) will be omitted if it is zero.

 ### Safe Output

 The output will contain only the characters specified in the RFC 3339 specification, that is, the digits 0 to 9, slash,